-DOEE is implementing a program to provide relief to eligible nonprofit organizations facing financial hardship with the payment of their Clean Rivers Impervious Area Charge (CRIAC).
-Participants can receive credits of up to 90% of the CRIAC portion of their water bill.
+DOEE is implementing a program to provide financial relief to eligible nonprofit organizations facing hardship with the payment of their Clean Rivers Impervious Area Charge (CRIAC).
+The CRIAC Nonprofit Relief Program provides relief to eligible nonprofits, significantly reducing their CRIAC.
+The relief percentage available through the program is subject to change and the relief awarded to a property may be amended during the program year.

 To qualify, your organization must meet all three criteria:

 - Demonstrate financial hardship in paying the CRIAC.
 Organizations must demonstrate that their annual CRIAC is 1% or greater than their annual revenue, after expenses.
 Applicants must submit their IRS form 990 or provide information consistent with the filing requirements of an IRS form 990, as applicable.

 - Complete a stormwater mitigation project to help diminish the harmful effects of stormwater runoff by installing green infrastructure on their property or elsewhere in the District.